rewberl/rewberl.github.io/public/files/CulturalEvolutionaryForces.md

 1. Nichols, S. (2002).
 On the genealogy of norms: A case for the role of emotion in cultural evolution.
 Philosophy of Science, 69(2), 234–255.
 1. Rendell, L., Fogarty, L., Hoppitt, W. J. E., Morgan, T. J. H., Webster, M. M., & Laland, K. N. (2011).
 Cognitive culture: Theoretical and empirical insights into social learning strategies.
 Trends in Cognitive Sciences, 15(2), 68–76.
 1. Richerson, P. J., & Boyd, R. (2005).
 Not by genes alone: How culture transformed human evolution.
 University of Chicago Press.
+1. Sugiyama, M. S. (1996).
+On the origins of narrative: Storyteller bias as a fitness-enhancing strategy.
+Human Nature, 7(4), 403–425.
 1. Wood, L. A., Kendal, R. L., & Flynn, E. G. (2012).
 Context-dependent model-based biases in cultural transmission: Children’s imitation is affected by model age over model knowledge state.
 Evolution and Human Behavior, 33(4), 387–394.